apptainer/singularity-userdocs/singularity_and_docker.rst

     INFO:    Setting tag latest

-Finally, from the perspective of the Library, the **hosted** version of the SIF file appears as illustrated below.
-Directions on how to ``pull`` this file are included.
+Finally, from the perspective of the Library, the *hosted* version of the SIF file appears as illustrated below.
+Directions on how to ``pull`` this file are included from the portal.

 .. image:: lolcow_lib_listing.png

 .. note::

     The hosted version of the SIF file in the Sylabs Cloud Singularity Library is maintainable.
-In other words, if the image is updated lcoally, the update can be pushed to the Library and tagged appropriately.
+In other words, if the image is updated locally, the update can be pushed to the Library and tagged appropriately.

+.. _sec:singularity_build_def_files:

 Working with Definition Files
 =============================